XCSoar/XCSoar/XCSoarV4-README.txt

 - Improved notification of battery level - not just simulator.
   (exit should still only be the simulator)
 - Notify the user (via GCE to Input) of switching between AC and Battery mode
-- Fix strange circling bug (not sure this is a bug still)
 - Speed to fly chevrons and north arrow are hidden by vario in fullscreen mode
 - Mark to waypoint, mark to waypointfile
 - Implement cursor moveable by arrow keys for waypoint/airspace selection and